TylerSw1ft/Helpful-computer-wiki/Troubleshooting.md

 1. In a terminal, enter `mount` to list all mounted filesystems
 2. Unmount all file systems on the physical device `dd` is to be run on
+3. If the above don't work, create an appropriate (based on target OS) partition table for the USB stick in GParted

 # Debian 10.x